-In young adults between 15 to 20 years of age this medicine is used to:
+In young adults and children over 1 year of age this medicine is used to:

 - treat severe vomiting of known cause or following chemotherapy or radiation treatment. - help with passing tubes into the intestine.

 This medicine works by blocking the action of a chemical in the brain which causes nausea and vomiting.
 It also acts in the stomach and upper intestine to increase muscle contractions.